Solojang/GEOG360/README.md

 - A particular category lost to and gained from which other categories?
 - A particular category lost to and gained from which other categories?
 - What is the amount of change over various time steps?

-## Terms:
-- Gain Once: Gain of category in the corresponding time interval that did not lose subsequently.
-- Loss Once:  Loss of category in the corresponding time interval that did not gain subsequently.
-But can transit to other categories.
-- Temporary: Loss or Gain of category in the corresponding time interval that gained or loses again subsequently.